Information For Authors

 - Web of Science (Emerging Sources Citation Index)- the world's largest collection of research data, publications, and patents.

-The International Journal for Crime, Justice and Social Democracy is supported by the QUT Centre for Justice at Queensland University of Technology (QUT), Australia.
+The International Journal for Crime, Justice and Social Democracy is supported by the School of Justice at Queensland University of Technology (QUT), Australia.
 The Journal is published by QUT using Open Journal Systems (OJS), an open source software application for managing and publishing scholarly journals.

 For all other queries please contact firstname.lastname@example.org